 I’m a user experience researcher and designer living in San Francisco, California.
 From working with a Y-Combinator startup to one of the world’s largest tech companies, my experiences have taught me a lot about how a deep understanding of the user drives innovation and makes truly effective tools to help humans help humans.
-Otherwise, when I'm not building furniture, writing poetry, or exploring on my motorcycle, I'm living in my mud house downtown.
-Drop a line at email@example.com.
+Otherwise, when I'm not building furniture or writing poetry, I’m usually exploring on my motorcycle.
+Drop a line at firstname.lastname@example.org.

 What brought you to design?

 My dad is an engineer, my mom’s an engineer. when I was young I wasn’t sure what I wanted to do, but I figured it was a likely possibility.
 But when I went to school at RISD, I fell in love with making.
 Though I majored in Industrial Design, I blew glass sculpture, designed furniture, and took landscape architecture classes so that I could travel abroad and help build a community center.
 All of these ways of thinking and making inform my design process now.

 For two reasons: scale and speed.
 I wanted to make a tangible positive impact, and for that scale was necessary.
 I also wanted to learn quickly, and for that I needed speed.
 There is a lot of evidence that shows a shorter feedback cycle to decisions correlates with faster growth.

 The subjects should receive immediate informative feedback and knowledge of results of their performance…When these conditions are met, practice improves accuracy and speed of performance on cognitive, perceptual, and motor tasks” (http://projects.ict.usc.edu/itw/gel/EricssonDeliberatePracticePR93.pdf)